fidian/presentations/emergency-preparedness-merit-badge/index.md

 ---

-## 5 Aspects - Exercises

-3(b): Develop emergency prevention plans for five family activities outside the home, as approved by your counselor.

-Each plan should include an analysis of possible hazards, proposals to prevent, protect from, mitigate, respond to, and recover from emergencies, and the reasons for the actions that you propose.

----

 ## Emergencies at Home

 2(a): At a family meeting, discuss the situations on the chart you created for requirement 1(b) and make emergency plans for sheltering-in-place and for evacuation of your home.
 Discuss your family meeting and plans with your counselor.